tasting belize-made chocolate–from modern to traditional

 We didn’t have the time to go there, but we did taste and truly enjoy the 80% dark chocolate bar from Ixcacao and I would highly recommend the tour with Lyra that visits Ixcacao.
 Enjoy some free samples at the Taste Belize tasting hut on the Main Street of Placencia Village.
 You can book the tours online.

 Our next chocolate stop was at Lamanai Chocolate Company on the Hummingbird Highway, as we made our way toward Belize City.
 Here, chocolate is made in the Maya tradition and the cocoa beans are hand ground using your muscle power and the metate (a human-powered stone grinder.)
-Please take one minute to watch the video at the link below to see it in action. rx8V7227Q2eOZc+WcGK+qg.
+Please take one minute to watch the video at this link below to see it in action.
 This is a very short video, but if you’d like to see the full version, please drop into my YouTube channel where you’ll find the full version of fresh chocolate truffles in the making!

 Although we didn’t have time to visit them, I can also recommend the chocolate of the Belize Chocolate Company (based in San Pedro) and AJAW Chocolate (based in San Ignacio) who were both kind enough to mail samples to me in Canada.
 I’m truly grateful for that, as it gave me the opportunity to taste the offerings of all of the major chocolate companies in Belize.
 Hats off to the Belize Chocolate Company for winning a silver award in the 2018 International Chocolate Awards for its 45% milk chocolate bar.
 I’ve enjoyed all of their products and especially loved the “Tea O Broma” aromatic cocoa tea made from the husks of roasted cacao beans.
 It paired exceptionally well with the award-winning milk chocolate.

 If you happen to be fortunate enough to be heading to Belize and are interested in learning more about Belize chocolate, you might want to time your visit for the Belize Chocolate Festival.
-The 2019 Chocolate Festival of Belize is being held May 24-26 in Punta Gorda.
-They don’t have an operational website at this point in time, but do have a facebook page where I imagine updates will be posted.
+The 2023 Chocolate Festival of Belize is being held May 19-20 in and around Punta Gorda in the Toledo District of Belize.
+You’ll be in for one tasty time!